Insurance for Acupuncture Treatments

 No insurance discounts or write-offs are given, which means that any amount that insurance does NOT cover will be your responsibility to pay.
 Sometimes even when we verify the coverage beforehand, insurance companies may end up not paying us for various reasons.
 They might also change the allowed number of visits or conditions treated.
 We will communicate with you along the way, again to hopefully limit any unpleasant surprises.

-Please call us with any questions.
 Every insurance plan (even within the same insurance company) has different rules and regulations regarding coverage.
 Our goal is to help you as much as possible.
 Although we are not able to anticipate every curveball, we will do what we can to investigate any issues.
 These clinic policies may be updated and revised without notice based on the ever changing insurance world.